Czar Jarek’s AC Righteous/Virtuous PVE MOD 13 Guide

 Token of the Chromatic Storm – Hp/Power/Defense/Regen/Aoe Resist (The Acid ability of it has 20% debuff which makes it top notch but my only beef with it is to aim.
 Probably easy to aim on bosses, will have tougher time on mobs but just know, once you miss, then it’s a complete waste)

 ‘Hey Jarek, why don’t you go with the GWF sigil trick?’ – For those who asked me in the past about it, I’ll just answer it here for future people who may ask this.
 The reason I didn’t recommend this in my build/guide is this guide for some people to remember, is like a cleric basics so I’m keeping everything to a simple tone.
 The GWF trick in my opinion for the DC can be a bit inconsistent if you mess up a couple of times and honestly, to best put, I see some other DC’s saying ‘Now with this trick, I can put into other stats’.
 Ask yourself this question as an AC DC, what other stats?.
 Because if you think the gwf sigil will be a reason you don’t need silveries in your companion’s gear which is true, then it leaves to allocate what stats exactly?.
 I see AC DC’s thinking to be more dps but no one and I repeat, no one invites an AC DC to a dungeon group to ‘lay out the dps’.
-If you’re thinking to add crit/armpen to be able to do dailies even easier, then I can understand but you won’t be doing much dmg in a group anyway in dungeons so yes, it’s something you can do (also gives you faster movement) but on the whole it’s not something that’s gonna change the cleric world a lot.
+If you’re thinking to add crit/armpen to be able to do dailies even easier and also, if you like this trick just because it’s fun to do, then I can understand but you won’t be doing much dmg in a group anyway in dungeons so yes, it’s something you can do (also gives you faster movement) but on the whole it’s not something that’s gonna change the cleric world a lot.

 Offense slot: Update here and important.
 Due to how I have slight changes in the guide overall and how there’s so much ways to gain recovery and high numbers thanks to Mod 13, now a days you’re better off going full radiants and remaking your recovery by the gear, artifacts and offensive slots in your companion’s gear to have/stack on silveries.
 With radiants, try your best to get them to at least rank 9 and upwards.
 Cruels are now to me a secondary choice based on how there is even more ways to gain recovery and if you choose cruels, get them to rank 10 and upwards.
 As of right now, Radiants, full ones to me are your best choice as there’s many ways to make sure you have enough recovery.